lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/4_Use_Cromwell_&_WDL_for_Pipelines.md

-# Orchestrate Compute with cromwell and WDL
+# Use cromwell and WDL for Pipelines

 **IMPORTANT: THIS ARTICLE IS IN PROGRESS**